Prospective Applicants

 • Confirmation of 10 panel urine drug screen

 Students must remain in compliance with health screening requirements throughout the duration of the program.
 Some clinical sites may require additional documentation or updated screenings (e.g., annual TB testing or COVID-19 clearance) prior to participation in rotations.
 Students are responsible for completing and submitting all required documentation in a timely manner.
 Failure to complete and submit the required health screening by the stated deadline may result in forfeiture of admission or a delay in progression through the program.
-Students are responsible for all costs associated with all medical costs for requirements to matriculate into the program.
+Students are responsible for all medical costs for requirements to matriculate into the program.

 • As a student in a healthcare program, the requirements for immunizations are more stringent than for the general population.
 The PA program follows the CDC immunization recommendations for healthcare workers as required by the State of Montana, prospective clinical sites, and the CDC.

-• PA students must provide documentation of completion of all immunizations and titers, if applicable, no later than April 1st, prior to the summer semester of matriculation.
+• PA students must provide documentation of completion of all immunizations and titers, if applicable, no later than April 1, prior to the summer semester of matriculation.
 Failure to meet this deadline may result in rescinding the applicant’s acceptance to the program.
 Physician assistant students must remain in full compliance with the immunization requirements for the duration of the program.

 • Some hospitals and health care organizations may require additional vaccines/boosters and/or TB screening in order to complete clinical rotations with their organization.
 All students must comply with the program and clinical rotation site immunization policies at which they are assigned to successfully complete the program.